EloisaElias/Elo_portfolio/README.md

 I'm a Data Scientist, and I’m passionate about using data science, programming, and statistical analysis to solve Big Data challenges and deliver valuable business insights.

-I've been working on these programs in a daily basis for my personal reference and for my readers.
+I've been working on these programs in a daily basis for my personal reference.
 I hope you will enjoy them as much I did when working on them.
 My favorites ones so far are 32 & 33
 ..for my amusement, practice and better comprehension

 Thank you for viewing my portfolio at: